Establishing Earned Value (EV) Reporting in UniPhi

 It is intended for Project Managers and Project Administrators who are familiar with Earned Value Management concepts, but who may be new to configuring UniPhi for EV reporting.

-At a high level, UniPhi calculates Earned Value by combining:
+At a high level, UniPhi combines:

-Planned Value (PV)From baselined resource plans and cost budgets
+Planned Value (PV) derived from: Baselined resource plans & Baselined cost budgets (resource and non-resource)

-Actual Cost (AC)From approved timesheets and actual cost entries
+Actual Cost (AC) derived from: Approved timesheets & Actual cost entries

-Earned Value (EV)From milestone progress (% complete) and EV weightings
+Earned Value (EV) derived from: Milestone progress (% complete) & Milestone EV weightings

 Phase 1: Foundation Data Setup

-1. Set up your Resource Pool
+1. Set Up Your Resource Pool

 All EV calculations involving labour require resources to exist in UniPhi.

-What to do
+What to Do

-Navigate to the Resources Module
+Navigate to: Resources Module > Resources

 Add or import project team members